nathan-cruz77/sjc_offers/README.md

 docker exec -it mongo mongo
 ```

-Crawled items can be found in collection `offers` in the databae `app`.
+Crawled items can be found in the collection `offers` in the database `app`.

 Data is store in the local folder `mongo_data` and multiple runs
 **do not** duplicate items.